-Duke and Duchess of Cambridge with Mr. Zigi and Mr. Goldberg at the ‘Death Gate’ of the former Nazi camp.
+The Duke and Duchess of Cambridge with Mr Zigi and Mr Goldberg at the ‘Death Gate’ of the former Nazi camp.

-During the emotional visit to the Nazi Camp Duke and Duchess signed the visitors book at Stutthof concentration camp.
-After that Royal couple headed towards the Gdansk Town to experience the traditional Polish market.
+During the emotional visit to the Nazi Camp, The Duke and Duchess signed the visitor’s book at Stutthof concentration camp.
+After that Royal couple headed towards Gdansk Town to experience the traditional Polish market.

-At Polish market the royal couple received a warm and grand welcome from Polish people.
+At the Polish market, the royal couple received a warm and grand welcome from the Polish people.

-Couple enjoyed the local delicacies – Goldwasser a traditional liqueur with flakes of gold and some delicious pierogi in the market.
+The couple enjoyed the local delicacy – Goldwasser a traditional liqueur with flakes of gold and some delicious pierogi in the market.
 They were shown a demonstration of amber processing.
-Gdansk is famous for its amber as The Duke and Duchess were able to see for themselves.
+Gdansk is famous for its amber as Prince William and Catherine were able to see for themselves.

-They also met the crew members of the Shakespearen theatre and attended a small reception inside the theatre for Poles from the world of arts, culture and media
+They also met the crew members of the Shakespearean theatre and attended a small reception inside the theatre for Poles from the world of arts, culture and media

-The final stop of today’s agenda was William and Kate visiting the European Solidarity Centre, in Gdansk’s shipyards the birth-place of the Solidarity movement in Poland.
+The final stop of the day’s agenda was the European Solidarity Centre, in Gdansk’s shipyards, the birthplace of the Solidarity movement in Poland.

-The Duke and Duchess toured the museum there and met the founding members of Solidarity.
-At the centre The Duke and Duchess placed cards on a solidarity wall that is covered in personal messages from the public.
+Prince William and Catherine toured the museum and met with the founding members of Solidarity.
+At the centre, The Duke and Duchess placed cards on a solidarity wall that is covered in personal messages from the public.

-On departure they walked through the iconic shipyard gates, a key symbol of the protests during the 1980s, before laying flowers at the foot of the Solidarity Monument to Fallen Shipyard Workers, who died during the suppression of a workers’ strike in 1970.
+On departure, they walked through the iconic shipyard gates, a key symbol of the protests during the 1980s, before laying flowers at the foot of the Solidarity Monument to Fallen Shipyard Workers, who died during the suppression of workers’ strike in 1970.

-Today, Kate stepped out wearing a sombre white two piece floral ensemble from Spring Summer 2017 collection of Erdem.
+Today, The Duchess of Cambridge, Catherine, stepped out wearing a sombre white two-piece floral ensemble from the Spring Summer 2017 collection of Erdem.

-The two piece ensemble includes a printed custom made top with imari skirt from Erdem.
+The ensemble includes a printed custom-made Erdem Imari Print Floral Top with Erdem imari Skirt.
 The skirt is the classic midi length in Hurst Rose print made of cotton faille with a slight sheen.
 The versatile fabric helps hold the silhouette of the skirt.
-It has feminine volume created by tucked folds, a fitted high waist, pockets and concealed zip at the centre back.
+It has a feminine volume created by tucked folds, a fitted high waist, pockets and concealed zip at the centre back.

-The top wore by Kate is not available as it was a custom piece made to be paired with the skirt.
-The waist length top features what seems to be a boat/square neck, elbow length sleeves with side zipper.
+The top worn by Catherine is not available as it was a custom piece made to be paired with the skirt.
+The waist-length top features what seems to be a square neck, elbow-length sleeves with side zipper.

-Today Duchess was seen wearing a new gold earrings and necklace.
+The Duchess of Cambridge was seen wearing a new Polish Milk Amber Earrings and Pendent.
 The set is made of Amber stone in gold known as Milk Amber.
-It is believed that it could be a gift from Polish First Lady to Duchess.
+It is believed that it could be a gift from Polish First Lady to The Duchess.

-Another Look at Duchess’ outfit of the day from different angles.
+Another Look at The Duchess’ outfit of the day from different angles.

 — Roya Nikkhah (@RoyaNikkhah) July 18, 2017